vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 If you're using Vuex, it's very clear exactly what centralized state is being used across the application.
 In addition, you gain the benefit of using a standardized pattern that comes with officially supported tooling in the DevTools which can make a big difference when it comes to debugging code.

-Composition API is very flexible, but you may lose that implicit declaration in communication to fellow maintainers.
-Our suggestion that if you do use it as a centralized state management store, that you place it in a `stateManagement` folder, or something similarly named, so that responsibilities are clear.
+The Composition API is very flexible, but you may lose that implicit declaration in communication to fellow maintainers.
+Our suggestion is that if you do use it as a centralized state management store, that you place it in a `stateManagement` folder, or something similarly named, so that responsibilities are clear.

 ## Components